santiagom91/ControlVision/README.md

 # Control Vision Examples
-This repository contains principals mithods of Control Vision in python.
+This repository contains principals methods of Control Vision in python.

 Some examples of pose estimation an hand tracking using mediapipe.